codewars/codewars-runner-cli/README.md

 ### Integrated Test Suites
 The most significant aspect of this project is that integrated test support is built-in to many languages.
-This is how Codewars and Strive work, instead of testing STDOUT of a program, the code that is being ran is also tested using tradation code testing methods.
+This is how Codewars and Strive work, instead of testing STDOUT of a program, the code that is being ran is also tested using tradational code testing methods.

 Here is a very simple example of running tests using the simplified CW testing framework.